Services

 Restrictions

-• We cannot hire out officers to work jobs where their authority as a police officer is restricted.
+• The Department will not allow officers to work jobs where their authority as a police officer is restricted.